I've heard it so many times…

 This is my absolute favorite way to reply to any food offer that I don’t want.
 Ready?
 It will blow your mind.
 Simply, "No thanks.
 I’m good."
 That’s it!

-No 30 minute dissertation on the foundational principles of nutrition.
-No 10 reasons you've decided to start a weight loss plan.
+No reason to give a 30 minute dissertation on the foundational principles of nutrition.
+No reason to explain the 10 reasons you've decided to start a weight loss plan.
 No reason at all.
 Just simply, "No thanks.
 I’m good."
-Now, of course, you’ll get those people that will continue to push and ask you why.
+Now, of course, you’ll get those people that will continue to push and pry no matter how polite you were.
 At that point, I go to my next simple answer, "Maybe later.
 Not now."
 Notice I keep it as absolutely simple as possible.
 It’s really nobody else’s business, unless you decide to share it with them; and I have found that the exact people who are offering you the treats, may be the ones you should avoid while attempting to follow your healthy eating plan.
 Of course, there are exceptions, but as a general rule, I share my goals with the people closest to me, who I know will be supportive.

 - Avoid the kitchen if at all possible: